Suri, Birbhum: Places of worship

-“Serious scholars of terracotta have accepted Birbhum as the place where some of the finest terracotta temples of Bengal are found… the oldest and the finest temple — known as Radha Damodar temple — is in Suri town.
-It’s a majestic aatchala dedicated to Damodar, the other name of Shiva.”
+"Serious scholars of terracotta have accepted Birbhum as the place where some of the finest terracotta temples of Bengal are found… the oldest and the finest temple — known as Radha Damodar temple — is in Suri town.
+It's a majestic aatchala dedicated to Damodar, the other name of Shiva."

 David J. McCutchion mentions the aatchala Radha-Shyam temple built in the 17-18th century, brick-built with phulpathar facades richly carved.

 Suri is one of those places where religious harmony is found.

 Some famous temples are situated in Suri.
 Moumachhi Club has established a Kali temple in Suri, which is unique and grand in this town.
 Other famous temples are Bamni Kalibari, Bhabatarini Kalibari, Dangalpara Anandapur Sarbajanin Matrimandir and Shib Mandir, Radha Ballav Mandir, Shani Mandir, Damodar Mandir, Rabindrapalli Kalibari, Rakshakali Temple, Kendua Dakshin Para Kali Mandir.

 Durga temple of Chattoraj family is a very old and heritage temple of the town. it is situated at Seharapara.
 A lot of people visit this temple during the Durga Puja.
 The newly established Shiv Mandir attracts many people of the area.
 People will love to experience the rituals of the traditional Durga Puja.

 Singha Bahini Mandir, situated in Barui-Para is another very old temple which attracts many devotees every day.
 The traditional-style Durga puja and Kali puja at the Singha Bahini Mandir is also enjoyed by the devotees.

 There are a few mosques in Suri and among them, the Masjid at Masjid More and the one at Madrasa Road deserve special mention.
 Suri is famous for Dargah of Hazrat Data Mehboob Shah.
 Dargah is flocked by thousands of devotees every day.

 There are three churches in this town.
 The oldest one is Northern Evangelical Lutheran Church, Suri situated near Lalkuthipara in Suri.

 Festivals

-Every year in Suri there is a very famous fair held, called the 'Barobagan Mela'(Now postponed due to political problems).
-This historic fair was inaugurated by the then Governor of Bengal Lord Brabourne.
-Religious festivals like Durga Puja, Laxmi Puja, Kali Puja, Diwali, Jagaddhatri Puja, Janmashtami, Hanuman Puja, Ram Navami, Eid, Muharram, Christmas are celebrated in Suri.
-Book-fairs are also held every 3–4 years.
+Every year Suri holds the 'Barobagan Mela,' inaugurated by the Governor of Bengal Lord Brabourne.
+Multiple religious festivals like Durga Puja, Laxmi Puja, Kali Puja, Diwali, Jagaddhatri Puja, Janmashtami, Eid, Muharram, or Christmas are also celebrated.
+Book-fairs are held every 3–4 years.